Octavius-Dante/Tetra-Proxima/SAP_Cloud_Connector/Readme.md

 </br>
 </br>

-The destination section of SAP BTP account will have following details entered in BAS in previous step
+The destination section of SAP BTP account will have a destination automatically created as shown below based on
+</br> the details entered in BAS on previous step
 </br>
 </br>
 <img src="./files/scco_24.png" >